alien4cloud/alien4cloud.github.io/documentation/1.1.0/devops_guide/design_tutorial/snapshot_topology_test.markdown

 1. You need first an actived cloud

-    * A "cloud" is based on a plugin (driver), so first upload your plugin jar with the **ADMIN** role
+    * An "orchestrator" is based on a plugin (driver), so first upload your plugin jar with the **ADMIN** role.

     [![Manage plugins](../../images/developer_guide/plugin-management-admin.png)](../../images/developer_guide/plugin-management-admin.png)

-    * Then you will have the following plugin administration page where you can create a **cloud** and activate it
+    * Then you will have the following plugin administration page where you can create an **orchestrator** and activate it.

     [![Manage clouds](../../images/developer_guide/cloud-management-admin.png)](../../images/developer_guide/cloud-management-admin.png)

-    * From the cloud details page you want to target, you have to get the **cloud id**
+    * From the orchestrator details page you want to target, you have to get the **orchestrator id**.

 2. Upload your snapshot archive